ciliverse/cilikube/README.md

 We appreciate your interest in CiliKube.
 If you find this project valuable for your Kubernetes management needs, please consider starring the repository ⭐.
 Community support drives continuous development and improvement.

-Stay updated with the latest releases and technical insights by following our WeChat Official Account **希里安**.
+Stay updated with the latest releases and technical insights by following our WeChat Official Account **cilliantech**.

 ## 🤝 Contributors